-If the following items are listed on your JST, additional documentation is not needed for: SQT or SDT results, scores on CLEP and DSST exams, and Defense Language proficiency tests (DLPT).
+If the following items are listed on your JST, additional documentation is not needed for: scores on CLEP and DSST exams, and Defense Language proficiency tests (DLPT) if properly documented.
 For example, if all CLEP and DSST tests are included on the JST transcript, you do not need to submit a DSST transcript as well.